// Code generated by "go test -run=Generate -write=all"; DO NOT EDIT.

 }

-:= .check.subst(.obj.pos, .underlying, , , )
+= .subst(.obj.pos, .rhs(), , , )

-// the RHS of a type declaration to the defined type.
+// to the named type.

 if , := .(*Interface); != nil {